Table of Contents

 VHF or UHF: Which Frequency Works Best?

-The main portable radio frequency band is High Frequency (VHF) and Ultra High Frequency (UHF).
-They each have their benefits, of course and the choice between them is basically where you want to use your gadgets.
+Very High Frequency (VHF) and Ultra High Frequency (UHF) are the two main frequency bands that portable radios often employ.
+Each has advantages, and the decision between them is determined by where and how you want to use your gadgets.

-Understand more about which is superior.
+Learn details about which is supreme.
 Click here.

 The Real Technical Stuff: Line of Sight vs. Propagation